pombase/website/src/docs/documentation/advanced-search.md

 #### Disease

-Search the Disease Ontology to find *S. pombe* genes whose human orthologs have been implicated in disease.
+Search the Monarch Disease Ontology to find *S. pombe* genes whose human orthologs have been implicated in disease.
 Start typing 'disease' or the name of a specific disease, and choose from the autocomplete options.
-To retrieve all disease-associated genes, type or paste 'DOID:4'.
+To retrieve all disease-associated genes, type or paste "MONDO:0000001".

 #### Number of TM domains